Tips and recommendations

 For a stable network connection

-If your monitor also has an integrated LAN port, even the Internet and network signal can be transmitted via the USB-C port.
+If the monitor also has an integrated LAN connection, the internet and network signal can even be transmitted via the USB-C connection.

-Laptops and PCs only need to be connected with one USB-C cable in order to access the network signal via the monitor.
-This is particularly advantageous for laptops that no longer have a LAN port.
-It also allows a fast and stable transfer of data, which is required for video conferences, for example.
+Notebooks or PCs only need to be connected with a USB-C cable to access the network signal via the monitor.
+This is a particular advantage for notebooks that no longer have a LAN connection.
+This enables fast and stable data transfer, as required for video conferences, for example.

 KVM switch

-If you want to use a mouse and a keyboard on several computers (for example, desktop PC and laptop), you should make sure that your monitor has a KVM switch.
+If you want to use a mouse and keyboard on several computers (e.g. on a desktop PC and notebook), you should make sure that your monitor has a KVM (keyboard, video, mouse) switch.
 This automatically connects the mouse and keyboard to the computer currently activated on the monitor.

-In a home office, for example, a private PC and company computer can share the monitor, the keyboard and mouse connected to it as well as further daisy-chained monitors.
+In the home office, for example, the private PC and company computer can share the monitor as well as the keyboard and mouse connected to it and even other linked monitors.

-Thanks to this, you no longer even need to connect your laptop or tablet to a power supply.
-So forget the hassle of carrying your laptop charging cable around and benefit from more space on your desk.
+This even makes connecting a power adapter to the notebook or tablet obsolete.
+So forget the hassle of transporting your notebook charging cable and benefit from more space on your desk.

 USB-C_charging_3000x2000.jpg